 Apply to Be a Peer Mentor

-Applications for 2017 Peer Mentors are now closed.
-Applications for 2018 will go up in December 2017.
+Applications for 2018 Peer Mentors are now closed.
+Applications for 2019 will go up in December 2018.
 Only online applications will be accepted.
 Peer Mentors are undergraduate students only (rising sophomores, juniors and seniors).
-Mentees in the University Mentorship Program are undergraduate freshmen only.

 Graduate students are ineligible to be Peer Mentors, but can apply to be faculty/staff mentors beginning in January 2018.
 We do not offer mentoring to graduate students.